zoliszabo/laracogs-docs/docs/Kits/starter.md

 # Application Starter Kit

-Laracogs provides an elegant solution for starting an application by building the most basic views, controllers, repositories, models and migrations for your application.
+Laracogs provides an elegant solution for starting an application by building the most basic views, controllers, models and migrations for your application.
 No need to use the `php artisan make:auth` because now you can easily start your whole application with this single command:

 ```
 php artisan laracogs:starter